daniellecgw/daniellecgw.github.io/research.md

   This secondary earner status disadvantages divorced women.
 A feature of the Social Security system tries to insure against this: the spousal benefit.
 How effective is this policy?
 We use a regression discontinuity design that exploits the discontinuous feature of the spousal benefit: eligibility is contingent on the marriage lasting must be at least 10 years.
 Previous research, confirmed by our own preliminary analyses, shows no evidence of manipulation behavior around the cutoff.
 We thus can compare women around the cutoff to measure the impact of the spousal benefit on financial and mental well-being.
   </p>
 </details>

-##### Integrated by Race, Segregated by Sex: Same-Sex Education in the Wake of Brown

 ---